History of Portugal: Etymology

+The 14th-century Middle French name for the country, Portingal, which added an intrusive /n/ sound through the process of excrescence, spread to Middle English.
+Middle English variant spellings included Portingall, Portingale, Portyngale and Portingaill.
+The spelling Portyngale is found in Chaucer's Epilogue to the Nun's Priest's Tale.
+These variants survive in the Torrent of Portyngale, a Middle English romance composed around 1400, and "Old Robin of Portingale", an English Child ballad.
+Portingal and variants were also used in Scots and survive in the Cornish name for the country, Portyngal.

 Early history

+The early history of Portugal is shared with the rest of the Iberian Peninsula located in southwestern Europe.
+The name of Portugal derives from the joined Romano-Celtic name Portus Cale.
+The region was settled by Pre-Celts and Celts, giving origin to peoples like the Gallaeci, Lusitanians, Celtici and Cynetes (also known as Conii).
+Some coastal areas were visited by Phoenicians-Carthaginians and Ancient Greeks.
+It was incorporated in the Roman Republic dominions as Lusitania and part of Gallaecia, after 45 BC until 298 AD.

 Prehistory

-The region of present-day Portugal has been inhabited by humans since circa 400,000 years ago, when Homo heidelbergensis entered the area.
+The region of present-day Portugal was inhabited by humans since circa 400,000 years ago, when Homo heidelbergensis entered the area.
 The oldest human fossil found in Portugal is the 400,000-year-old Aroeira 3 H. Heidelbergensis skull discovered in the Cave of Aroeira in 2014.
 Later Neanderthals roamed the northern Iberian peninsula and a tooth has been found at Nova da Columbeira cave in Estremadura.
-Homo sapiens sapiens arrived in Portugal around 35,000 years ago and spread rapidly throughout the country.
+Homo sapiens sapiens arrived in Portugal around 35,000 years ago, spreading and roaming the border-less region of the northern Iberian peninsula.
+These were subsistence societies and although they did not establish prosperous settlements, they did form organized societies.
+Neolithic Portugal experimented with domestication of herding animals, the raising of some cereal crops and fluvial or marine fishing.

-Pre-Celtic tribes inhabited Portugal leaving a remarkable cultural footprint.
+Pre-Celtic tribes inhabited Portugal leaving a cultural footprint.
 The Cynetes developed a written language, leaving many stelae, which are mainly found in the south of Portugal.

-Early in the first millennium BC, several waves of Celts invaded Portugal from Central Europe and intermarried with the local populations to form several different ethnic groups, with many tribes.
+Early in the first millennium BC, waves of Celts invaded Portugal from Central Europe and inter-married with the local populations, forming different tribes.
+Another theory suggests that Celts inhabited western Iberia / Portugal well before any large Celtic migrations from Central Europe.
+A number of linguists expert in ancient Celtic have presented compelling evidence that the Tartessian language, once spoken in parts of SW Spain and SW Portugal, is at least proto-Celtic in structure.

 The Celtic presence in Portugal is traceable, in broad outline, through archaeological and linguistic evidence.
 They dominated much of northern and central Portugal; but in the south, they were unable to establish their stronghold, which retained its non-Indo-European character until the Roman conquest.
 In southern Portugal, some small, semi-permanent commercial coastal settlements were also founded by Phoenician-Carthaginians.